dmak/jaxb-xew-plugin/README.md

 You can find more examples of this plugin in [`samples`](samples/) directory.

+## What's new

+### v1.1

+* Bugs fixed (issue #1, #6, #7).
+Some functionality is possible only by accessing private fields, so Xew plugin may not work in security-managed environment.
+* Testing framework introduced.
+XSD in [`com/sun/tools/xjc/addon/xew/`](src/test/resources/com/sun/tools/xjc/addon/xew/) directory can be used as reference.
+* Logging is done via `commons-logging`.
+Log level is configurable like this `-D org.apache.commons.logging.simplelog.defaultlog=DEBUG`.

+### v1.0

+The original code of Bjarne Hansen, with some fixes.

 ## Contribution

 If you have time and desire to contribute to this project you can do it in many ways: